 The unpredictable clock market

 Unfortunately, in this unpredictable market it is almost impossible to determine the value of a clock.
-What you think your clock may be worth may not align with what the experts say and what others are willing to pay.
+What you think your clock may be worth today may not align with what the experts say and what others are willing to pay.
 What has value today may not have value tomorrow.
 Many factors influence the buying and selling of clocks and the clock market can be a battlefield with many casualties.

 Even an appraised value is the subjective opinion of an expert assessment based on condition and collectibility which is always subject to shifts in the market.
-A Howard Miller clock, while very nice, would be difficult to sell and even if it is in excellent condition the owner would have trouble getting a third of the adjusted asking price.
-This Ridgeway clock is in excellent condition and looks stunning in my home but I know that I would be disappointed if I sold it.
+A Howard Miller clock, while very nice, would be difficult to sell and even in excellent condition the owner would have trouble getting a third of the adjusted asking price.
+This Ridgeway clock is in excellent condition and looks absolutely stunning in my home but I know that I would be disappointed if I sold it.

-Things to consider when assessing the value of a clock
+What to consider when assessing the value of a clock

 Is it original?
-The value of a clock decreases if the parts are not original.
-Sometimes determining whether or not a clock is original can be difficult to ascertain.
+The more original a clock is the better.
+The value of a clock decreases if some or many parts are not original.
+Determining whether or not a clock is original can often be difficult to ascertain.
 The many “Vienna Regulator” clocks found on Ebay and other online for-sale sites are missing parts, have had parts added such as crowns, finials, dial faces, hands and even movements plus weights that are not original to the clock.